Spanish mystics

-The Spanish mystics are major figures in the Catholic Reformation of 16th and 17th century Spain.
+The Spanish mystics are major figures in the Catholic Reformation who lived primarily in the 16th- and 17th-centuries.
 The goal of this movement was to reform the Church structurally and to renew it spiritually.
-The Spanish Mystics attempted to express in words their experience of a mystical communion with Christ.
+The Spanish mystics attempted to express in words their experience of a mystical communion with Christ.

 Language and writing style

-These writers had a strong influence on the development of the Spanish Language and were said to have ushered in the "Golden Age of Spanish Literature."
-At the beginning of the time period, the language was viewed as coarse; by the end, the language had achieved what is called "the high baroque style of Spanish," which in certain forms (especially in formal letter-writing) continues to influence Spanish usage to the present.
+These writers had a strong influence on the development of the Spanish Language and form part of the "Golden Age of Spanish Literature."

 In addition to being examples of Christian holiness and major Spanish literary figures, the Spanish Mystics were also real reformers in the Church.
 Their writings inspired a religious quest for God based on desire rather than obligation and medieval legalism, and three of them went on to found or reform religious orders that would carry on their work across continents and centuries.